gui88Abreu/Project_1_EA872/README.md

 ## Running the Game

 In order to run the game, in root folder just type on the line command **make run**.
 Ensure that all dependencies are installed.
+Please, before running the game, maximize your terminal console.
+The whole game is played at the terminal, so the performance depends of your terminal configurations too.

 ## Keyboard Map